mwiget/opencontrail-vrouter-openvpn/README.md

     ==> cpe3: *   PLEASE RELOAD THIS VAGRANT BOX BEFORE USE     *
     ==> cpe3: ***************************************************

+See file install.log for a complete log of a successful bringup and connection of cpe3 to a contrail node at 192.168.100.10.

 From here, please reboot the virtual machine in order for the vrouter kernel module to be loaded and configured correctly:

     $ vagrant reload